 - referrals and information based on individual needs

-- where possible, face to face support, casework, emotional support, records tracing, assistance with family searching and intermediary services, group activities, peer support, and facilitation to therapeutic counselling, and
+- where possible, face to face support, casework, emotional support, records tracing, assistance with family searching and intermediary services, group activities, peer support, and therapeutic counselling or referral to therapeutic counselling if required, and

 - administering small grants to build sector capacity and enhance group healing activities to support people affected by forced adoptions, where appropriate/possible.